-there) F[yuhjklbn] Prefix: fight a monster (even if you only guess one is there) M[yuhjklbn] Prefix: Move far, no pickup. g[yuhjklbn] Prefix: Move until something interesting is found.
+m[yuhjklbn] Prefix: move without picking up objects or fighting (even if you remember a monster there) F[yuhjklbn] Prefix: fight a monster (even if you only guess one is there) M[yuhjklbn] Prefix: Move far, no pickup. g[yuhjklbn] Prefix: Move until something interesting is found.
 G[yuhjklbn] or <CONTROL->[yuhjklbn] Prefix: Same as 'g', but forking of corridors is not considered interesting.
 Travel to a map location via a shortest-path algorithm.
-Stops on most of the same conditions as the Rush commands do.
-For ports with mouse support, the command is also invoked when a mouse-click takes place on a location further than 1 cell away from the current position.
+The shortest path is computed over map locations the hero knows about (e.g. seen or previously traversed).
+If there is no known path, a guess is made instead.
+Stops on most of the same conditions as the 'G' command, but without picking up objects, similar to the 'M' command.
+For ports with mouse support, the command is also invoked when a mouse-click takes place on a location other than the current position.
 Rest, do nothing for one turn.
-Apply (use) a tool (pick-axe, key, lamp ...). a Remove one or more worn items, such as armor.
-Use 'T' (take off) to take off only Α one piece of armor or 'R' (remove) to take off only one accessory. ^A Redo the previous command.
-Close a door. С Call (name) an individual monster. С ^C Panic button.
-Quit the game.
-Drop something. d7a - drop seven items of object a.
-Drop several things.
-In answer to the question "What kinds of things do you D want to drop? [!%= aium]" you should type zero or more object symbols possibly followed by 'a' and/or 'i' and/or 'u' and/or 'm'.
+Apply (use) a tool (pick-axe, key, lamp \dots). a Α Remove one or more worn items, such as armor.
+Use 'T' (take off) to take off only one piece of armor or 'R' (remove) to take off only one accessory. ^A Redo the previous command.
+Close a door. С С Call (name) an individual monster. ^C Panic button.
+Quit the game. d Drop something. d7a - drop seven items of object a.
+D Drop several things.
+In answer to the question "What kinds of things do you want to drop? [!%= BUCXaium]" you should type zero or more object symbols possibly followed by 'a' and/or 'i' and/or 'u' and/or 'm'.
+In addition, one or more of the blessed/uncursed/cursed groups may be typed.
+DB - drop all objects known to be blessed.
+DU - drop all objects known to be uncursed.
+DC - drop all objects known to be cursed.
+DX - drop all objects of unknown B/U/C status.
 Da - drop all objects, without asking for confirmation.
-Di - examine your intentory before dropping anything.
+Di - examine your inventory before dropping anything.
 Du - drop only unpaid objects (when in a shop).
 Dm - use a menu to pick which object(s) to drop.
 D%u - drop only unpaid food. ^D Kick something (usually a door).
-Eat food. e Engrave a message on the floor.
-Engraving the word "Elbereth" will cause most F. monsters to not attack you hand-to-hand (but if you attack, you will rub it out); this is often useful to give yourself a breather.
+Eat food. е Ε Engrave a message on the floor.
+Engraving the word "Elbereth" will cause most monsters to not attack you hand-to-hand (but if you attack, you will rub it out); this is often useful to give yourself a breather.
 (This feature may be compiled out of the game, so your version might not have it.)
 E- - write in the dust with your fingers.
 Fire one of the objects placed in your quiver.
-You may select ammunition with a f previous 'Q' command, or let the computer pick something appropriate if autoquiver is true. i List your inventory (everything you're carrying). Ι List selected parts of your inventory.
-I∗ - list all gems in inventory: Iu - list all unpaid items; Ix - list all used up items that are on your shopping bill; I\$ - count your money.
-Open a door.
-O m[yuhjklbn]
+You may select ammunition with a f previous 'Q' command, or let the computer pick something appropriate if autoquiver

+List your inventory (everything you're carrying).